 - Discord Notification Sound Not Working.

 - How To Delete Discord Account.

 We are going to create a user who will use the bot for discord to be able to work.
 So we go to the following website with our discord account already logged (if you do not create a new account and enter) once that is done.

 Then it will take us here, where the parameters to be configured (and mandatory).

 - Name of our App or Bot (Required).

-- The description of our bot (This is not to be confused if you have many bots, and to take into account what the bot is for) If you want, you can leave this field empty.
+- The description of our bot for discord (This is not to be confused if you have many bots, and to consider what the bot is for) If you want, you can leave this field empty.